-Valerie’s approach is based on a marriage of speech level singing and bel canto vocal technique.
+Valerie is a true technician and has helped develop the voices of young actors in many Broadway shows.
+Her approach is based on a marriage of speech level singing and bel canto vocal technique.
 This technique facilitates an easy vocal production, with the larynx remaining in a relaxed (downward) position throughout the entire singing range.

-The MVS vocal exercises are progressive, building one upon the next in an organic manner, resulting in a healthy and proper vocal fold response.
+Her vocal exercises are progressive, building one upon the next in an organic manner, resulting in a healthy and proper vocal fold response.
 This technique can be adapted to any style of music, from musical theater to opera to pop/rock and jazz.

 Some of Val’s students have come to her after experiencing vocal strain, some resulting in vocal nodules.
 She works with these students in need of vocal rehabilitation using a gentle approach and has helped restore elasticity of the vocal folds using very specific exercises.

 Valerie is grateful for her training and work with her mentor Badiene Magaziner.
 Badiene’s training has inspired and helped solidify Valerie’s technical approach.